 cat myfile1.txt myfile2.txt > myfile3.txt

 If you preview the file

-myfile3.txt , you will notice that it contains the combination of text from the first and the second text file.
+myfile3.txt , you will notice that it contains a combination of text from the first and the second text file.

 cat can also be used to concatenate files along with other commands using pipe.
 For example:

 Files compressed by gzip can be directly concatenated into larger gzipped files: